janwee-sha/algorithms/README.md

 ## 1.2 Heap Sort

+> The following statement is a quote from [https://github.com/raywenderlich/swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club/blob/master/Heap%20Sort/README.markdown)

 Sorts an array from low to high using a heap.

+To sort from lowest to highest, heap sort first converts the unsorted array to a max-heap, so that the first element in the array is the largest.

 # 2. Data structure

 ## 2.1 Heap

+> The following statement is a quote from [https://github.com/raywenderlich/swift-algorithm-club](https://github.com/raywenderlich/swift-algorithm-club/blob/master/Heap/README.markdown)

 A [heap](https://github.com/janwee-sha/algorithms/blob/main/src/main/java/heap/Heap.java) is a binary tree inside an array,so it does not use parent/child pointers.A heap is sorted based on the "heap property" that determines the order of the nodes in the tree.